Originally published October 2019.

 Snag a free study plan

-I used Nicole Kupchik’s CCRN Certification Review Online Course as a template for working through the entire online course in the first week, followed by 7 additional weeks of studying – including when you should take practice exams and lengthen your studying time towards the end.
+For my template, I have one full week dedicated to completing an online course, followed by 7 additional weeks of studying – including when you should take practice exams and lengthen your studying time towards the end.

 To take the guesswork out of CCRN studying and snag the calendar, click below!